 - CFP Green Buildings maps out Alliander’s office circularity

-- Raw material consumption of 53 kg/m2 results in circular label B
+- Raw material consumption of 53 kg/m2 results in circular EPC B

 - Raw material savings on waste and electricity ensure substantial reduction